-Press "ctrl assign" and then press one pad.
-After that you shall press "ctrl assign" again, then you can set the MIDI note by +/- buttons and press ENTER to confirm.
-More info please refer to 2.5.6.
+Press one pad, then press assign.
+After that you shall press shift, then you can set the MIDI note by numeric buttons or +/- buttons. and press ENTER to confirm.

 3.5.4 Select the Backlit RGB Color of 8 Pads